Skip to main content Skip to navigation

 Research

-The worldwide financial crash of 2007 led not only to the failure of many banks and financial institutions in Western countries but also brought about negative changes to the labour system, ushering in an era of precariousness, inequality and falling wages.
-By creating social insecurity, these developments also contributed to a growing distrust of politicians and governments, which is one of the hallmarks of the current political climate.
-In this context, Italy is particularly revealing as a case study because it was the only country in Europe to transition to a technocratic government that enacted sweeping reforms to the labour system in order to avoid economic collapse and in so doing generated particularly marked redundancies, precarity and inequality.
+The worldwide financial crash of 2007 not only led to the failure of many banks and financial institutions in Western countries; it also brought about negative changes to the labour system.
+In fact, while the financial sector was eventually rescued by massive bailout operations, the labour-based economy suffered a number of setbacks.
+By creating social insecurity, these negative developments within liberal democracies also contributed to a growing distrust of politicians and governments, which is one of the hallmarks of the current political climate.
+In this context, Italy is particularly revealing as a case study because it was the only country in Europe to transition to a technocratic government that enacted sweeping reforms to the labour system, which led to increased redundancies, precarity and inequality.

 Research Interests